michal-p/template_node-babel/readme.md

-#How to run javascript with node and traspile by babel in CLI
+#Template repository for creating small javascript application on javascript with text files input and output

 **Instalation (node has to be already installed)**
-##BABEL setup
+##BABEL setup in CLI
+**How to run javascript with node and traspile by babel**

 ###1.
 Create package json
 ```